DroxDynamics/Drox-Dynamics/README.md

          CHROME_USER_DATA="/Users/YourUsername/Library/Application Support/Google/Chrome"
         ```
     - Close all Chrome windows
-    - Open the WebUI in a non-Chrome browser, such as Firefox or Edge.
+    - Open the UI in a non-Chrome browser, such as Firefox or Edge.
 This is important because the persistent browser context will use the Chrome data when running the agent.
     - Check the "Use Own Browser" option within the Browser Settings.
 5. **Keep Browser Open(Optional):**
     - Set `CHROME_PERSISTENT_SESSION=true` in the `.env` file.